This is a sponsored post written by me on behalf of Sizzlefish. All opinions are entirely my own.

 After spending six weeks in Europe this summer I realized that I needed to get more seafood in my diet.
 Too much red meat, white meat or any kind of meat is not good for the body.

 Now don’t get me wrong I love meat, but it just needs to be eaten in moderation and in smaller portions.
 My goal is to eat seafood 2-3 times a week and halibut has become one of my favorite fish to eat.

 It’s Important to Find a Trusted Source of Quality Seafood

 If you don’t have a good source for fresh seafood in your area (and I don’t mean your local grocery store) there are many online sources for fresh frozen and cryovaced portions of fish.

 What Ingredients do you need to make pan seared halibut?

 Let’s gather the ingredients for this dish which is referred to as the mise en place in chef speak, which means everything in its place.
 This is always a good way to start your recipe so all the ingredients are at ready (and in the house) before you start cooking.

-It’s not difficult to pan sear seafood if you follow these few simple steps.
+It’s not difficult to pan-sear halibut (or other fish) if you follow these few simple steps.